 Keto Recipes using this Keto Ingredient: Xanthan is a common food additive that you'll use in everything from sauces, gravies, dressings to baked goods.
 In most cases it's used as a thickening agent or stabiliser to prevent separation of ingredients.

-To make it go into dishes lump-less then mix Xanthan in with a bit of oil before adding it into your dish.
+To make it go into dishes with out lumps then mix Xanthan in with a bit of oil before adding it into your dish.
 That makes a smooth paste and is much easier to handle.

 When using it, wait for a few minutes for the thickening to take place, all the while whisking or stirring continuously.
 If you are creating non-acidic ice-cream, fillings for pastries, yoghurt or any cold items, then using Guar Gum will give you a better result.